desech/studio-react/README.md

 - Now you can access you react app at `http://localhost:3000/`
 - Every time you save inside Desech Studio, it will push updates to the react app

-## Tips
+## Desech Studio integration

+### React attributes/properties

+- Inside Desech Studio there are 2 places where you can add react attributes/properties:
+  - when you click on a component
-- Inside Desech Studio you will find in the HTML section of an element, a sub-section called `Programming Properties`.
-Here you can set any react specific attributes like `tabIndex`, `onClick`, `dangerouslySetInnerHTML`, etc.
+  - when you click on an html element in the HTML section > Element properties
+- Here you can set any react specific attributes like `tabIndex`, `onClick`, `dangerouslySetInnerHTML`, etc.
   - You can't set `className` because it's already set by `Desech Studio`
 - To use `if conditions` or `for loops` you need to use `reactIf` or `reactFor`, similar to how angular and vue works:
   - `reactIf` with `users.length > 0` will export this react code: